 Everyone wants to be rewarded for going to their favorite restaurant.
 So here we’re going to tell you everything you need to know about mobile restaurant marketing: a new channel for restaurants to generate more regular customers.

-For example: The Starbucks customer loyalty app uses mobile marketing to send their customers notifications on opportunities to score double the “stars” on their purchase.
+For example: The Starbucks customer loyalty app uses mobile marketing and gamification techniques to send their customers notifications on opportunities to score double the “stars” on their purchase.
 And when Starbucks experiences slower traffic from 2:00–4:00 pm, they create a 2 for 1 drinks promotion and send app users a notification, encouraging them to visit a Starbucks and bring a friend.

 But we know that a lot of restaurants can’t afford to pay for expensive app development.
 Thankfully this isn’t your only answer – many companies offer an affordable option, which involves “white labeling” – a templated app solution that allows you to re-skin a ready-made app with your restaurant’s brand, rewards, and messaging.

 Here’s what a standard customer loyalty app looks like:

 - Restaurant logo and brand

 - Mobile notifications

 Customer loyalty apps essentially power your mobile marketing strategy.
 Here’s how to use mobile restaurant marketing to build customer loyalty for your business.